 Many people are reluctant to complain.

 However, problems can only be resolved and services improved if you speak up when things go wrong.
-Set out below is the procedure to follow if you have a complaint in connection with the occupation of your flat or the services provided by HUC.
+Set out below is the procedure to follow if you have a complaint in connection with the occupation of your flat or the services provided by the Charity.

-- Raise the matter with the Scheme Manager in the first instance. - The Scheme Manager will aim to respond within two working days. - If the Scheme Manager is unable to resolve the matter, please refer it to the Housing Manager, who will aim to reply to you within 7 working days.

-If you are still unhappy because the complaint has not been satisfactorily resolved, please contact the Clerk or a nominated Trustee.
-They will investigate and seek to solve the problem within 10 working days.

-If neither the Clerk nor a nominated Trustee is able to deal with your complaint satisfactorily or if you have a complaint about staff employed by the charity or a serious breach of health and safety regulations, then you have the right to make a formal request to the Trustees that your complaint be considered at their next meeting.
+- Raise the matter with the Scheme Manager in the first instance. - The Scheme Manager will aim to respond within two working days. - If the Scheme Manager is unable to resolve the matter, please refer it to the Head of Housing & Property who will aim to reply to you within 7 working days. - If you are still unhappy because the complaint has not been satisfactorily resolved, please contact the Chief Executive & Clerk to the Trustees who will investigate and seek to solve the problem within 10 working days. - If the Chief Executive & Clerk to the Trustees is unable to deal with your complaint satisfactorily or if you have a complaint about staff employed by the charity or a serious breach of health and safety regulations, then you have the right to make a formal request to the Chair of the Charity's Board.